objectiveinteraction/compilationnotes/CicmHigherOrderAmbisonics.md

 ### Alter help files with library loads
 1. In help files to test if it works
-1.1 add [ declare -stdlib <path to lib> ] to load up the cream and hoa library 1.2 Restart the help file to see if the library works
+2. add [ declare -stdlib <path to lib> ] to load up the cream and hoalib
+3. Restart the help file to see if the library works